viniciusrocsantiago/java-weatherapi-test/README.md

 - Swagger: http://localhost:8080/swagger-ui/index.htm

 Configure API Key:
 - API Key is provided for [OpenWeatherMap](https://home.openweathermap.org/).
-No need registration required.
+**Note:** A free, internal API Key is pre-configured for immediate use (60 calls/minute limit).
+No registration is required.

 Build the project:
 ```shell